How do I learn more specifics about the program?

 Absolutely.
-Make sure that you complete the Mentor Selection Form for Sr. Undergrads or the Mentor Selection Form for Grad Students (a link to these forms will be on the main Mentor Program webpage by mid-September) and email it or drop it off to the Placement Center by the Friday after the Mentor Fair.
-There will also be several Make-up Student Orientations in October for those students who could not attend the Fair.
+Make sure that you complete the Mentor Selection Form for Sr. Undergrads or the Mentor Selection Form for Grad Students (a link to these forms will be on the main Mentor Program webpage by mid-September) and email it or fill it outline by the Friday after the Mentor Fair.
+The Student Orientation will also be recorded and provided on the website.

 What if there aren't any mentors from a company or industry in which I'm interested?

 You never know who your mentor might know and how they might be able to help you network.
 Mentors will also be able to help you with professional development such as resumes, transitioning to a new industry, the job search process, business case studies, etc. Be open minded when thinking about how working with a mentor might be beneficial to you.